 Thanksgiving was one of the few holidays in my family that people didn’t seem stressed out from all the shopping and light hanging.
 It was a time to rejoice over the blessings that year had brought, to embrace the family and friends around us, and be grateful to God for all he had given us.
 I was probably the only kid I knew that valued Thanksgiving as much as Christmas.
 Sure Christmas was great, but the older I got the more precious Thanksgiving became.
 It was a glorious day and the most important day of the year for me.

 When my husband and I married we suddenly had two households to visit and only one Thanksgiving to do so.
-I guess that is just one of the challenges that comes with the blessing of having both families close by-how do we divide our time for the Holidays?
+I guess that is just one of the challenges that come with the blessing of having both families close by-how do we divide our time for the Holidays?
 Christmas was always easier because Christmas Eve and Christmas Day would usually depend on when my sister-in-law, Tasha, drove in from up North with her family.
-In the beginning we did Christmas Day at both houses, but the last couple years we’d do either Christmas Eve with Mike’s family or mine, and then Christmas Day with the other.
+In the beginning, we did Christmas Day at both houses, but the last couple of years we’d do either Christmas Eve with Mike’s family or mine and then Christmas Day with the other.

 My husband comes from Russian ancestry, so Easter is an extremely important holiday in his family and especially for my mother-in-law, Mama-V. Easter was like Mike’s Thanksgiving is to me -his most favorite holiday.
 So for the last consecutive four years of our marriage, we made it a priority to spend Easter day with my husband’s family.